So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 This rest will ensure your rifle won’t move around while working.
 Take the bolt from the action, and look inside the barrel.

 While looking in the barrel at 30 yards, adjust the gun such that a small bull’s-eye is visible in the center.
-You can use a laser to help you with centering.

-You want the scope and barrel to be pointed in the same direction.
+You want the scope and barrel to be pointed in the SAME direction.
 Turn the turret until the reticle is CENTERED over the target to set it.

 Be careful not to move the rifle while you are adjusting!